 - There are 2 remote tent-only campsites in Jerusalem Creek, located 4km from the main campground.
 The sites are accessible by taking the Jerusalem Creek walk, or by paddling downstream along Jerusalem Creek (non-powered craft or silent electric motors only).
 There are fire rings and picnic tables only in this area so campers should be self-reliant.

 - Canoe launching pontoon

 - Power, showers, water and rubbish bins are not available.

 - Non-flush toilets

-There are fire rings with hotplate on each individual campsite.
-Group campsites each have a fire pit.
-Gas/electric barbecues are also available in the campground.
+There are fire rings on each individual campsite, you need to bring your own firewood.
+Shared gas barbecues are also available in the campground.

 - Gas/electric barbecues (free)